ConfederacyOfGaia/Gaia/druid.md

 </div>

 At every level, a druid adds their Wisdom bonus to their number of spell points.
 Thus, a 14th level druid with a Wisdom of 16 (+3) would have an additional 42 points (14 x 3), for a total of 145 points.

-## Commune With Nature

-This ability is identical to the Commune With Nature Feat.

 **TODO:** Need to create a ~3rd level spell that permanently enchants an item, for use when creating magic items.
 Certain circles get unarmed fighting abilities based on their animal: Bear, Dragon, others?